01cyberwarehouse/Portia/README.md

 ./portia -t http://machineryman.com
 ```
 # Warning!
-### I'm not responsible for any misuse of this tool please use it for ethical reason. this tool created for pentesting and bug bounty purpose not for cybercrime.
+### I do not responsible for any misuse of this tool please use it for ethical reason.